ameseee/kwk-curriculum-site/web-app/lessons/css-intro/index.md

 In the example above, the browser will set the color of any text element inside the `<body>` element.
 We can define multiple sets of properties and values in a given rule.

-You don't need to memorize the entire list; there are resources like <a target="blank" href="https://htmldog.com/references/css/properties/">this</a> which you can reference anytime you are coding!
-There are some common properties though, that you will find yourself using so often, that you know by heart.
+In the previous section, we said that "there is so much that CSS can do".
+Each little thing it does comes from a **property**.
+One example of `color` - that property can help us change the color of some text.
+There are many, many properties that we could use.
+There are some that you will use frequently and quickly memorize.
+However, you do _not_ need to memorize the entire list; there are resources like <a target="blank" href="https://htmldog.com/references/css/properties/">this</a> which you can reference anytime you are coding!

 ## Text